ranebhushan/visual_tracking/README.md

 # Object Tracking using Arm Mounted Camera

-This is repository of course project for RBE501 - Robot Dynamics at Worcester Polytechnic Institute
+Course Project for RBE501 - Robot Dynamics (Fall 2021)

+Master of Science in Robotics Engineering at Worcester Polytechnic Institute